mdean77a/QuicKB/README.md

 - Handle when existing repo for model is in the way
 - HF login issue with training
 - Dependencies for training with GPU/CPU
-- Update model card for dataset
+- Update model card for dataset (link to trained model and vice versa)
+- Refactoring the trainer for better modular development
+- Refactor the steps to their respective sub folders out from main

 ## License